kadena-io/marmalade/pact/policies/policies.md

 ## enforce-crosschain:
 This function enforces the policy related to cross-chain transfers of tokens.
 It takes in the token object, the sender of the tokens, the guard, the receiver of the tokens on the target chain, the target-chain, and the amount being transferred.
 You can define your own policies related to cross-chain transfers by adding custom checks in this function.

+To define your own policies, simply create a new function with the name of the policy you want to implement and add your custom checks.
+Make sure the function returns a boolean value indicating whether or not the policy is enforced.

+Overall, the token-policy-v1 interface provides a powerful tool for defining policies that govern the behavior of tokens written in Pact on the kadena blockchain.
+By creating custom functions to enforce policies related to minting, burning, offering, buying, transferring, and cross-chain transfers of tokens, you can ensure that your marmalade token operates in a secure and reliable manner.